highlight-run/docs/tips/proxying-highlight.md

 3. Send us an email (support\@highlight.run) or intercom ticket with your domain

-Below is an example email/message that you can send over.&#x20;
+Below is an example email/message that you can send over.

 > Hello!
 >